hujhax/austin-improv-wiki/A Deed So Dark.md

 October 23rd - "The Journey is Long"
 Roberta (Erin) was burned alive with kerosene by Lila (Sarah) for sibling rivalry.
 She was then shot in the head by Ezekiel (Jordan) and probably burned by his wife Ruth (Sarah Marie).

-October 24th - " A Brick at a Time"
+October 24th - "A Brick at a Time"
 Pearl (Kacey) was strangled to death by Leonard Harold McCoy (Kareem) for driving a wedge between him and his brother.

 ## Media